Classical Mechanics

 Theory

-- Woodhouse, Introduction to Analytical Mechanics.
+- Woodhouse, Introduction to Analytical Dynamics.
 Goes for rigor over clarity.
-Woodhouse has a confusing habit of doing every derivation in multiple coordinate systems at the same time.
+Woodhouse has a confusing habit of changing coordinates every couple paragraphs.

 - Morin, Introduction to Classical Mechanics ch 6 ✔ Lives up to Morin’s usual standards.
 Very illuminating worked examples.